buildtesters/buildtest/docs/configuring_buildtest.rst

 If you don't specify a module tree for BUILDTEST_MODULEPATH then buildtest will read the value of MODULEPATH.

-Alternately, you can configure BUILDTEST_MODULEPATH from command line.
-For more details see :ref:`module_tree_operation`

 .. _configuring_spider:

 Configure Spider View